 Mincey serves on the boards of directors of Tallahassee-based Municode, the nation's leading codifier of local government ordinances, the Boys and Girls Club of Tampa Bay, and is past chair of the board of the Hillsborough Community College Foundation.

-Brad Register is vice president of Human Resources for TECO Energy.
-He is responsible for leading the company's Human Resources department as well as the procurement, facility services and corporate safety functions.
+Brad Register is vice president of Human and Corporate Resources for TECO Services Inc. He is responsible for leading the company's Human Resources department as well as the corporate procurement, facility services, corporate safety, process excellence, corporate communications, corporate security, and emergency management functions.

-Register previously served as the director of Compensation and Benefits in Human Resources.
+Register previously served as the vice president of Human Resources.
 He joined Tampa Electric in 1985 as an associate engineer.
-Since then, Register has served in various engineering and management positions in Human Resources, Telecommunications, Facility Services, Energy Delivery, Energy Supply and Marketing
+Since then, Register has served in various engineering and management positions in Human Resources, Telecommunications, Facility Services, Energy Delivery, Energy Supply and Marketing.

-Register earned his Bachelor of Science in Electrical Engineering from the University of South Florida and is a registered Professional Engineer in the state of Florida.
+A registered Professional Engineer in the state of Florida, Register earned his Bachelor of Science in Electrical Engineering from the University of South Florida.
 He also is a certified Senior Professional in Human Resources.
-He is a graduate of Leadership Florida.
+Register is a graduate of Leadership Florida.